We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• Each linked list represents a number in reverse order, meaning the head of the list contains the least significant digit.
+• The digits are stored in reverse order, meaning the first node is the least significant digit.

 Space and Time Complexity